KevinBian107/ensemble-imbalanced-data/README.md

 <br>

 Looks like that our data have a lot of outliers!
 Especially looking at the differences between the max value and the mean value for all three columns.
 We might want to write a function to deal with that.
 Here we are writing the function `outlier()` where we removed outliers that is below the 0.01 quantile or above the 0.99 quantile, which will be used quite often later on.
 Due to the messyness of real world data, this isn't exactly enough to remove all the outliers, but this should be good enough to remove some really extreme ones.

+We also used a violin plot to visualize the univariate distribution of these three columns and we observe the same trend of outliers.

 <iframe
   src="assets/eda2.html"